 Enacting (In)Fertilities: Non-Biomedical Technologies and Medical Pluralism in Sweden

-Drawing on gender studies and medical anthropology, my project focuses on non-biomedical methods for enhancing fertility or treating infertility.
+Drawing on gender studies and medical anthropology, my project investigates fertility and infertility care in Sweden beyond conventional medicine.

-Studies on (in)fertility in the global North have focused almost exclusively on biomedical technologies.
-Practitioners who focus on non-biomedical methods to treat infertility or enhance fertility, or individuals who consciously opt for methods other than biomedical assisted reproductive technologies, are excluded from using them, or combine different therapeutic practices, have largely remained at the sidelines of scholarly attention.
-My study addresses this gap by investigating how (in)fertilities are made sense of and become enacted through a variety of non-biomedical technologies.
-Of particular interest is how the use of such methods are motivated, as well as how these methods can be linked to femininity and masculinity.
+In a country where assisted reproductive technologies are state-subsidized (with certain limitations), many individuals nonetheless turn to non-biomedical methods such as acupuncture, herbal medicine, fertility yoga and healing.
+Yet, studies on (in)fertility in the Global North have focused almost exclusively on biomedical technologies.
+Practitioners who focus on methods outside of conventional medicine for treating infertility or enhancing fertility, and individuals who consciously opt for methods other than assisted reproductive technologies, are excluded from using them, or combine different therapeutic practices, have largely remained at the sidelines of scholarly attention.

 Meandrande floder i rosa ton.